-Cream Tea is not the Afternoon Tea you’ll find in a fine hotel or that you see offered in films with upper-class characters.
-There are no crumpets, nor are there cucumber or egg or watercress sandwiches.
-No Battenberg or Victoria sponge cake is prettily sliced on a tiered plate.
-What is left?
+Travel to Cornwall, Devon, Dorset, and Somerset—you’ll find these areas of Southwest England are ideal for discovering the beautiful ritual of Cream Tea.
+This is not the Afternoon Tea in a fine hotel or that you see offered in films with upper-class characters.
+There are no crumpets, nor are there cucumber, egg, or watercress sandwiches.
+There is no Battenberg or Victoria sponge cake that’s prettily sliced on a tiered plate.
+What is it?
 Luscious strawberry jam, clotted cream, and a warm scone.
+Heaven…

 Should you use loose leaf tea or tea bags?
 Is it all right to leave the table once tea is served?
 Should the tea or the milk be poured first?
 These grave issues are a matter of consideration.
 With cream tea, quite a simple treat, residents arm wrestle over which is spread on the scone first, the jam or the cream.
 The entire dispute is a regional minefield.

 The history of cream tea, too, is up for grabs.
 Some believe the first cream tea was served in the 11th century at Devon’s Tavistock Abbey.
 Others think it was first served in Cornwall.
 Regardless, it is enjoyed in both neighboring counties.
 Even more important than where and when it originated is this burning question: Do you spread jam on your scone first, or should you spread the cream first?